TIBCOSoftware/mashling-recipes/recipes/ha-kubernetes-consul/README.md

 ```

 ### Register gateway app with consul
 Register the services running on kubernetes to consul dashboard using register-consul bash file.
-User need to pass consul hostIP and consul token as arguments to bash file.
+User needs to pass consul hostIP and consul token as arguments to bash file.

 Access consul dashboard on browser
 ```